Here are the instructions to develop a new task.

 Flowable Task

-Flowable tasks are the most complex tasks to develop, and will usually be available from the Kestra core.
+Flowable tasks are the most complex tasks to develop, and will usually be available from Kestra core.
 You will rarely need to create a flowable task by yourself.

 Keep in mind that a flowable task will be evaluated very frequently inside the Executor and must have low CPU usage; no I/O should be done by this kind of task.